 This followed a 2014 statement from a previous UK government minister who stated that he “did not believe there was evidence that the use of such devices causes unnecessary suffering”.

 In this instance, it seemed that politicians had changed the law by bowing to the power and PR muscle of campaign groups, as opposed to listening to the science on the topic.

 What will life be like without training tools such as prong collars and e-collars?

 Banning prong collars and e-collars will simply create a situation where many dogs and their owners will experience significant difficulty in coexisting, especially in the same house.
 Handlers and law enforcement trainers would be greatly limited in the training techniques utilized to develop well-trained K9 partners.

-When subjecting dogs to a purely positive training philosophy, especially regarding behavioral modification, potential for learning is limited.
+When subjecting dogs to a purely positive training philosophy, especially regarding behavioral modification, the potential for learning is limited.
 Many world-renowned purely positive trainers have advised owners to euthanize their “incurable” dogs because they could not be fixed with purely positive, or “force-free,” training techniques exclusively.
 (These are the “best” internationally known purely positive trainers in the industry!)

 Owners of adolescent dogs and puppies exhibiting typical hierarchy testing / normal puppy behaviors have even been advised to “cull” these “extremely aggressive” dogs by purely positive trainers.
 Imagine how many dog owners would find themselves devastated by this tragic advice from a professional who is supposed to help them?

 If we succumb to purely positive methods exclusively, we will all be just as incapable of resolving the problems that purely positive trainers cannot.

 How do we keep these training tools?